The Security Follows the Debt

 Why This Matters for Property Owners

-For borrowers and property owners, this statute confirms that the entity currently holding your loan has the legal authority to enforce the deed of trust, including the right to initiate a trustee sale if you default.
-It also means that when you receive a notice that your loan has been sold or transferred to a new servicer, the new holder already has the security interest.
-No separate recording is required for the transfer of the deed of trust to be effective, though many lenders do record an assignment of beneficial interest for clarity in the public records.
+When you receive a notice that your loan has been sold or transferred to a new servicer, the new holder already has the security interest.
+No separate recording is needed for the transfer to be effective.
+Many lenders do record an assignment of beneficial interest for clarity in public records, but it is not required.